Fairchild Tropical Botanic Garden

 Fairchild Tropical Botanic Garden is an 83 acre botanic garden with extensive collections of rare tropical plants including palms, cycads, flowering trees, and vines.
 It is located in the city of Coral Gables, Miami-Dade County, just south of Miami, surrounded at the north and west by Matheson Hammock Park.

 Fairchild opened to the public in 1938.

 Fairchild is a museum, laboratory, learning center, and conservation research facility whose main role is preserving biodiversity.
 It has 45,000 members and more than 1,200 volunteers.
 In 2012, Fairchild became the home of the American Orchid Society.

 History

 The garden was established in 1936 by Robert H. Montgomery (1872–1953), an accountant, attorney, and businessman with a passion for plant-collecting.
 Montgomery pursued the creation of a botanical garden in Miami.
 He purchased the 83-acre site along Biscayne Bay and later deeded it in large part to Miami-Dade County.
 Montgomery named the garden after his friend, renowned plant explorer David Fairchild (1869–1954).
 Fairchild's travels brought more than 75,000 plants to the United States, including pima cotton, durham wheat, mangos, alfalfa, nectarines, dates, horseradish, bamboos, and flowering cherry trees.
 David Fairchild had retired to Miami in 1935 after a long career at the USDA establishing the Foreign Seed and Plant Introduction Bureau.
 Many plants still growing in the Garden were collected and planted by him, including a giant African baobab tree.

+The garden was designed by a man named William Lyman Phillips (1885-1963).
+Phillips had extensive thoughts on how the land should be designed.
+He had a set of core beliefs that inspired the landscape design.
+These beliefs are as follows: variety, consistency and contrast.
+The utmost vital concept to Phillips was that of openness.
+According to the gardens website, "No two openings between planting masses or plots are alike; they differ in length, width, shape, orientation, and character.
+There are only a few points from which any great portion of the garden can be seen, and the visitor is led from point to point on a journey of discovery".
+Phillips was meticulous in his design from where the plots were planted to the spacing between each plant.
+One aspect that is very important for south Florida is that of walkways and sun exposure.
+Phillips took that into account by offering more narrow lanes to walk or congregate.
+This allowed for a more personable approach to surveying the landscape.
+The spacing also allowed for a consistent amount of shading from surrounding trees.